-After tracking and analyzing my Nightly Recharge data on a regular basis, I ended up making a few long-term changes in how I approach proper sleep.
+After tracking and analyzing my Nightly Recharge data on a regular basis, I ended up making a few long-term changes in how I approach proper rest and recovery.

-- Firstly, I plan on continuing to schedule naps in the days following nights with really poor sleep — and wear my watch to see how that alters how I’m feeling.
+- Firstly, I plan on continuing to schedule naps in the days following nights with really poor rest — and wear my watch to see how that alters how I’m feeling.

 - In a similar vein, the Polar Ignite will also come in handy by keeping me on track when travelling to different time zones.